spicyjack/public/notes/git.md

 1. If you cloned a repo that has multiple branches, use `git branch -r` to list all of the branches, and `git checkout <branch name>` to start working on that branch
+1. Track a remote branch after pulling it to the local system: `git branch --set-upstream <branch name> origin/<branch name>`

 ### Creating a local repo, pushing it to remote ###
 Create the git repo in your local directory;